shavyg2/slick-for-svelte/README.md

 ### Main.js --> Main.ts

 Copy and paste, you will be changing is so doesn't matter just do it for now.
-You will see errors, don't let the red squillies stress you.
+You will see errors, don't let the red squigglies stress you.

 ```ts